Quickstart! Start Here!

 The first part is called the prefix (1234-) and the second, the suffix (-4567).
 Each part must have between 2 and 6 digits.
 The prefix determines the anti-phishing words you will see each time you login.

 When you pick your PIN code, you'll see the anti-phishing words associated with the PIN prefix.
 These words will be unique for each Coldcard.
 You may want to experiment with a few different PIN prefixes until you find some fun or memorable words.
 Regardless, you will need to remember those words, as it's important to verify those words before proceeding to the second part of the PIN—every time you login to the Coldcard.

-As usual, you be asked to confirm the new PIN and enter it a second time.
+As usual, you will be asked to confirm the new PIN and enter it a second time.